 This post isn’t intended to get sympathy or make excuses not to put in effort during a job search.
 These are simply my thoughts about issues that I see when seeking gainful employment as a black woman in America.

 I graduate with my Bachelor’s degree in May.
 Those are words that I’ve been waiting to say for the past 10 years.
 I’ve gone to some extreme measures for this piece of paper.
 I moved to an unknown city with no money for it.
 I joined the military for it (and anyone who knows me knows I had no business being in anyone’s military).
 Since I was little, I’ve been told that once I get that piece of paper, I can do ANYTHING.
 Now that it’s literally almost in my hands, you would think I’d be thrilled about it, right?
-Well I am, but there’s also a feeling of apprehension mixed in with that thrill.
+Well I am, but there’s apprehension mixed in with that thrill.

 You see, when I was little, no one explained to me that one day I would craft beautifully-written cover letters and resumes, and send them in to jobs that I’m perfectly qualified for, but get no response.
 No one told me the reason I didn’t get a response, was probably because of my “ethnic” first and last name.
 No one told me that two factors have a bigger impact than a piece of paper: being a woman, and being black.